FeiyouG/commander.nvim/README.md

     cmd = "<CMD>Telescope current_buffer_fuzzy_find<CR>",
   }
 }, {
-  mode = comamnder.mode.SET
+  show = false
 })

--- Only add the commands to comamnder
+-- The following commands will be shown in the prompt, -- But the keymaps will not be registered;
 -- This is helpful if you already registered the keymap somewhere else -- and want to avoid set the exact keymap twice comamnder.add({
   {
     -- If keys are specified,
-    -- then they will still show up in comamnder but won't be registered desc = "Find hidden files",
+    -- then they will still show up in comamnder but won't be set desc = "Find hidden files",
     cmd = "<CMD>Telescope find_files hidden=true<CR>",
     keys = { "n", "<leader>f.f", noremap },